 9. BAGGAGE ALLOWANCEMake sure that you do not pack more luggage then is allowed as per your class of travel and baggage restriction of the airline also especially for hand luggage.

 10. COMMUNICATION WHILE TRAVELLINGCalling by phone from hotels overseas is expensive.
 Either set up an email account and log on at an internet café or at the hotel business lounge facilities, or you can also buy a SIM card for that country and then buy pay as you go airtime.

 11. INTERNATIONAL PLUGSNever forget to take an international plug adaptor for the countries that you are travelling to so that you are able to charge your cell phone, camera batteries, laptop etc.

-12. DEPATURE TAXESMost airport departure taxes are paid for when purchasing your air ticket but there are still some countries where the departure tax is payable in cash when you leave that country.
+12. DEPARTURE TAXESMost airport departure taxes are paid for when purchasing your air ticket but there are still some countries where the departure tax is payable in cash when you leave that country.
 Make sure you've got enough local currency to pay it

 13. IMPORTANT DOCUMENTATIONMake at least 3 photocopies of all your vital travel documentation (certified copies) such as your air tickets, passport, visa etc. to avoid being stranded if your belongings go missing or are stolen while travelling: keep them in separate places ie handbag, luggage kept at the hotel and one with family/friends at home.

 14. IN CASE OF AN EMERGENCYLeave a copy of your itinerary with family or friends at home so that you can be contacted in case of an emergency